Cultus: the Journal of intercultural mediation and communication - Published by Iconesoft Edizioni

 Cultus Journal uses a system of double-blind peer review for all papers.
 The reviewers will first be chosen from the international editorial board and then, according to subject interest, to other experts in the field outside the board.

 The review criteria considered for publishing are the originality and contribution to knowledge, the quality of research methodology, the reference to prior work, the quality of results, relevance to the theme, and the quality of the language.
-The review recommendations follow a seven point grid, which includes the previous points, and which categorises the submissions into: to be accepted, to be accepted with minor revision, to be accepted with significant but not major revision, to be accepted with major revision, or rejected.
+The review recommendations follow a seven point grid, which includes the previous points, and which categorises the submissions into a provisional: to be accepted, to be accepted with minor revision, to be accepted with significant but not major revision, to be accepted with major revision, or rejected.

 1 issue per year with occasional special issues